 Mary Amore has served the church in an extraordinary way as the Executive Director of Mayslake Ministries, a Center for Christian Spirituality in the greater Chicago area.
 Mary herself embodies the kind of thoughtful and dedicated commitment to the mission of the church that her programs have helped instill in thousands of participants in her program.
 An engaging presenter, Mary has also proclaimed the gospel through her frequent appearances on satellite radio and cable television.

 Cynthia “Sam” Bowns, MDiv ’12 (deceased)

-A familiar face at CTU from her time in the Development Office, Sam Bowns now devotes her energy full time to activism for the ordination of Women Deacons.
-She has held a leadership role for the Congregation of St. Joseph in Cleveland, preached at multiple parishes throughout the Midwest and co-facilitated a retreat in San Francisco on “Women’s Restoration to the Diaconate,” the second of its kind.
+A familiar face at CTU from her time in the Development Office, Sam Bowns devoted her energy in her final years to activism for the ordination of Women Deacons.
+She held a leadership role for the Congregation of St. Joseph in Cleveland, preached at multiple parishes throughout the Midwest and co-facilitated a retreat in San Francisco on “Women’s Restoration to the Diaconate,” the second of its kind.
 Her work and journey have been featured in the National Catholic Reporter, CatholicWomenPreach.com and on PBS.